sbt/sbt-dynver/README.md

 ## Publishing to Sonatype's snapshots repository (aka "Sonatype mode")

-If you're publishing to Sonatype sonashots then enable `dynverSonatypeSnapshots in ThisBuild := true` to append "-SNAPSHOT" to the version if `isSnapshot` is `true` (which it is unless building on a tag with no local changes).
+If you're publishing to Sonatype sonashots then enable `dynverSonatypeSnapshots in ThisProject := true` to append "-SNAPSHOT" to the version if `isSnapshot` is `true` (which it is unless building on a tag with no local changes).
 This opt-in exists because the Sonatype's snapshots repository requires all versions to end with `-SNAPSHOT`.